 As the Marvel Cinematic Universe has continued to expand, so too have the powers of the people inside of it.
 What started out with Tony Stark in a mechanized super suit has slowly but unmistakably transformed into a universe filled with beings who are basically and sometimes literally gods.
 Even so, there are certain characters in the MCU canon who represent the cream of the crop.

-These are the super-powered beings you would never want to square off with in a fight.
-This list does include some of our heroes, but also features a few baddies and a number of beings that don’t fall neatly into either category.
+These are the super-powered beings you would never want to square off against in a fight.
+This list does include some heroes but also features a few baddies and a number of beings that don’t fall neatly into either category.
 Whatever their motives are, though, there’s no denying that they’re immensely powerful.

 Doctor Strange is just a wizard, but he’s a pretty darn good one.
 Even after he lost the time stone and the title of Sorcerer Supreme, he still proved that he had the magic he needed to help America save herself from Wanda.